 It’s really only used for quickly updating information that is outdated, or disputing false information within a quick timeframe.

-If credit repair seems more relevant to the items on your credit report, check out our list of the best credit repair services.
+If credit repair seems like a better option, check out our list of the best credit repair services.
 The sooner you get started, the better, especially if you’re about to start the search for a new home.

-A rapid rescore takes a few steps to complete.
+It takes a few steps to complete.
 The first several steps can be done with your lender.
-Start by figuring out exactly how short your credit score is for qualifying for the loan or interest rates that you want.
+Start by figuring out exactly how short your credit score is for qualifying for the loan or interest rate that you want.

 Your next step is to have your lender run the score simulator program.
-This offers solutions on what you can do to potentially increase your score with a rapid rescore.
-Just note that nothing is guaranteed and that the score simulator is not a product of the credit bureaus.
+This offers solutions on what you can do to potentially increase your score.

 Once you figure out the information you need, it’s your job to hand over any supporting documentation to your lender.